warang580/errdata-heaven/README.md

 ## API

 @TODO: write nice documentation when the code part is done ! (*and then forgets about it and never does it* :eyeroll:)

+Use railway image to illustrate (with data on track 1 and err on track 2)

+- from
+- bind
+- map
+- tap